Key takeaways

 For a court to accept a duress claim, the pressure must be extreme enough to override your ability to choose freely.
 For example:

-- Threats of harm: This includes physical threats (“Sign this or I’ll hurt you”) or financial threats (“Sign or I’ll ruin your business”)
+- Threats of harm: Physical threats ("Sign this or I'll hurt you") or financial threats ("Sign or I'll ruin your business")

 - Blackmail: Using secrets, legal threats, or personal leverage to force someone into agreement ("Sign, or I'll expose you")

-- Abuse of power: When someone in a position of authority, like an employer, caregiver, or lawyer, uses that position to pressure you into signing because they know you can’t easily say no
+- Abuse of power: When someone in a position of authority — an employer, caregiver, or lawyer — uses that position to pressure you into signing because they know you can't easily say no

 Why consent matters in contracts